this 50 year old mini bike was found in an old trailer all torn apart and missing parts, lets see what we can do to bring it back to life.

 We could probably go forward a little bit on that engine.
 Also, we just need enough of that when it's idling it doesn't want to try to drive, drive the belt.
 That's in all the way it's just mocked up.
 I think we got a bolt or two sticking in the fixed factory position.

+I just kind of want to see it really doesn't.
+Look too bad.
+My only concern is again the clutch they're not a match set.
+So when this one goes to shrink up, this one is going to move this way.
 This one is going to move the back.
 One is going to move this way, so i think the belt might rack on us a little bit.
 I guess the best thing we just fire it up and see what it does.
 I don't know what else we can do to kind of get around it.

 We could flip that front clutch around, so this point is going to stay the same fixed and this point is going to stay fixed.
 Well, what happens when the belt moves?
 We shall see all right.
 Let's go get some gas going to it, we'll fire it up again, get that back tire to stop so run out of gas.
 Come on of course.